List of books banned in New Zealand: Before the Indecent Publications Tribunal (1841–1963)

+1959: A Way of Love; James Courage; Novel; Unrestricted; "The novel was banned under the censorship provisions in place before the setting up of the Indecent Publications Tribunal in 1964."

+1791: Justine; Marquis de Sade; Novel; Indecent Publications Tribunal; Unrestricted; Banned before the Indecent Publications Act 1964.
+In 1965 the Indecent Publications Tribunal restricted it to "psychologists, psychiatrists, and adult bona fide students of literature or philosophy".
+However, in 1994 a collection of three de Sade novels including Justine was ruled as not indecent.

 World War I period (1914–1920)

 During World War I, power was given to the New Zealand Defence Force and later to the Customs Department to prohibit the importation of literature that was considered undesirable, usually for being seditious.
 Wartime censorship of books and letters continued for many months after the end of the war.